lydell/elm-watch/docs/what-elm-watch-is.md

 # What elm-watch _is_

 Remember the first time you ran `elm make`?
 It’s super fast, and has beautiful output.
 And it’s really stable!
-If the majority of your code is Elm, why complicate things with extra layers where things can go wrong? elm-watch tries to stay as close as that ideal as possible.
+If the majority of your code is Elm, why complicate things with extra layers where things can go wrong? elm-watch tries to stay as close to that ideal as possible.

 - **Maximum speed.** elm-watch tries to do as little as possible besides running `elm make` for you.
 Doing less work is always faster!
 - [**Hot reloading.**](../hot-reloading/) elm-watch tries to reimagine the level of quality of hot reloading.
 The goal is to never leave you wondering if it worked at all.